sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ---
-title: A smaller and simpler Angular starter with ng-lite
+title: A simpler and smaller Angular starter with ngLite
 published: false
 description: 'Discover how you can start your Angular apps from a leaner Angular template, by changing the default configuration.'
 tags: 'webdev, beginners, javascript, angular'